firebolt-db/godocs/docs/sql_reference/commands/access-control/revoke.md

 Revokes a permission from a role.

 {: .note}
-Only an account_admin or a role owner can revoke a permission to a role.
+Only account_admin or a role owner can revoke a permission to a role.

 ### Syntax